-- 1. Refer to Figure 4 and select a wire (maximum size) for the crimp section. - 2.
-Refer to Section 4, CRIMPING PROCEDURE, and crimp the contact(s) accordingly.

-3. Using a crimp height comparator, measure the wire barrel crimp height as shown in Figure 4.
+- 1. Refer to Figure 4 and select a wire (maximum size) for each crimp section listed. - 2.
+Refer to Section 5, CRIMPING PROCEDURE, and crimp the contact(s) accordingly. - 3.
+Using a crimp height comparator, measure the wire barrel crimp height as shown in Figure 4.
 If the crimp height conforms to that shown in the table, the tool is considered dimensionally correct.
 If not, the tool must be adjusted.
 Refer to Section 7, CRIMP HEIGHT ADJUSTMENT.